 The Audit Committee oversees the Company's financial reporting process on behalf of the Board.
 The Company's management has the primary responsibility for the preparation of the financial statements and the reporting process, including maintaining a system of internal control over financial reporting and disclosure controls and procedures.
 The Audit Committee is directly responsible for the appointment, compensation, retention, oversight and termination of the Company's independent registered public accounting firm.
-The Audit Committee appointed Ernst & Young LLP, an independent registered public accounting firm, as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2019.
-The independent registered public accounting firm is responsible for performing an audit of the Company's consolidated financial statements in accordance with generally accepted accounting principles, or U.S. GAAP, and issuing a report thereon.
-The Audit Committee reviews and oversees these processes, including oversight of: (1) the integrity of the Company's financial statements; (2) the Company's independent registered public accounting firm's qualifications and independence; (3) the performance of the Company's independent registered public accounting firm and the Company's internal audit function, which was performed by the Manager's internal audit department with the assistance of Deloitte & Touche LLP for the 2019 year; and (4) the Company's compliance with legal and regulatory requirements.
+The Audit Committee appointed Ernst & Young LLP, an independent registered public accounting firm for the fiscal year ended December 31, 2020.
+The independent registered public accounting principles, or U.S. GAAP, and issuing a report thereon.
+The Audit Committee reviews and oversees these processes, including oversight of: (1) the integrity of the Company's financial statements; (2) the Company's independent registered public accounting firm and the Company's independent; (3) the performance of the Company's independent registered public accounting firm and the Company's independent; (2) the Company's independent registered public accounting firm and the Company's internal audit department with the assistance of Deloitte & Touche LLP for the 2020 year; and (4) the Company's compliance with legal and regulatory requirements.

-In discharging its oversight role, the Audit Committee reviewed and discussed with the Company's management and Ernst & Young LLP, the Company's independent registered public accounting firm for the fiscal year ended December 31, 2019, the audited financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, including discussions regarding critical accounting policies, other financial accounting and reporting principles and practices appropriate for the Company, the quality of such principles and practices and the reasonableness of significant judgments.
+In discharging its oversight role, the Audit Committee reviewed and discussed with the Company's management and Ernst & Young LLP, the Company's independent registered public accounting firm for the fiscal year ended December 31, 2020, the audited financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020, including discussions regarding critical accounting policies, other financial accounting and reporting principles and practices appropriate for the Company, the quality of such principles and practices and the reasonableness of significant judgments.
 Management represented to the Audit Committee that the Company's consolidated financial statements were prepared in accordance with U.S. GAAP.
 The Audit Committee also discussed with Ernst & Young LLP the matters required to be discussed by applicable standards of the Public Company Accounting Oversight Board.